Tech-at-DU/d3-tutorial/20-stacked-bars/readme.md

 ## Arranging the Data

 For this example the data needs to be arranged with each country having properties for each city.
-Currently the data is aranged as cities.
+Currently the data is arranged as cities.

 Currently you have something like: